 But in time David and I experienced significant stresses, like the deaths of three family members in a year, and a major career change and move across the country.
 Much harder, my father’s sexual addiction and sexual offending–because for years he had been sexual with male college students under his authority–became front-page news, and he had to resign in disgrace from his college and the large church he was pastoring.
 This event triggered confusing memories and tremendous shame, and I wanted David to help manage my reaction.
 Based on his own woundedness, he was incapable of fulfilling that desire and retreated into an impenetrable shell.
 Angry at the illuminated emotional distance in our marriage and at what I perceived as David’s refusal to connect with me, I sought solace with a male friend, and soon we were in an affair.
 Once again, I had multiple affairs and finally settled on an intense relationship with the man who was next door, with whom I had been involved for three years at the time of my cervical cancer diagnosis.
 By that point, although he was dear to me, I wanted to end the affair because it caused so much shame.
 And I did end it–probably 87 times at least.
 I couldn’t stop my behavior, and when I did (briefly), I couldn’t stop starting again.
 For the first time, long before I entered the healing rooms of recovery, I realized, “My life is unmanageable.”
 A year passed before I dared consider walking away from that affair partner, but finally the pain of remaining the same was greater than the pain of change.

 Eventually, a near-suicide attempt prompted me to seek counseling, where I came to understand myself and my story.
 That process brought many puzzle pieces together and explained so much of my pain, shame, and sexual addiction, as I ultimately came to understand and name my dis-ease.
 The roots of my addiction began with the death of my mother from cancer when I was three years old, which I had always believed was somehow my fault, since our family’s life seemed normal until I was born.
 My father was a beloved, charismatic pastor and Christian educator who was widely known in his conservative denomination.
 He was a loving, generous, and brilliant man who affected thousands for good.
-He was also a deeply troubled man, and I was influenced by his stashes of pornography and his unhealthy relationships with multiple men whom he brought into our family.
+He was also a deeply troubled man, and I was influenced by his stashes of pornography and his unhealthy relationships, including sexually, with multiple men whom he brought into our family.
 Further, he was a workaholic, who poured himself out for his churches and the college where he served for over 40 years at the expense of attending to his family.
 Although he loved us dearly, he had no idea how to be present with or nurture his children’s hearts or how to help them grieve the loss of their mother.

 On the outside I was an overachiever and a leader in the church youth group, but with the influence of sexual abuse, along with poor supervision, I was an easy target for exploitation.
 Beginning when I was in high school, plenty of college guys were happy to provide attention (which felt like love) in exchange for sex, and I was very willing to be sexual if they would just offer affirmation.
 I lived a double life of perfection and promiscuity, shrouded by a weighted blanket of shame.
 I believed the lies typical of abandoned and traumatized children: I am a horrible, terrible person and no one will love me as I am.
 If people knew the real me, they would leave me.
 No one will meet my needs, and sex or an intense relationship is my most important need (a belief fueled by the “sex equals love” message of abuse).
 As part of an appearance-driven, perfectionistic, rigidly disengaged family, I vowed I would never expose my secret self.